OlafVanHuusen/aoc_utils/README.md

 ## License

-This gem is available as open source.
+This gem is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing